MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/preview-channel.md

 ## How to join the preview channel

-Before joining the preview channel, make sure that all servers in the cluster are online and that the cluster is [registered with Azure](../deploy/register-with-azure.md).
+Before joining the preview channel, make sure that all servers in the cluster are online, and that the cluster is [registered with Azure](../deploy/register-with-azure.md).

    > [!IMPORTANT]
    > You can't skip versions.
 For example, if you're running Azure Stack HCI, version 21H2, you must update to Azure Stack HCI, version 22H2 before installing a newer preview version.